paucabar/AimSeg/README.md

 Download an example [image dataset](https://drive.google.com/drive/folders/1DEFtn71krM6cOjsnZpIEFMCBVmAYk9Lq?usp=sharing) and two [ilastik projects](https://drive.google.com/drive/folders/1tNyDpmd0wwBx-MKH-LhOZaZBgYMfTz2J?usp=sharing) for pixel and object classification.

+* In order to use the provided image dataset and ilastik classifiers, use the **Format transformation** macro (see below) to convert the images into 8-bit and save them as TIF files.

 ## Usage

 ### Format Transformation

 Please note that ilastik only supports a series of file formats (check [Supported File Formats](https://www.ilastik.org/documentation/basics/dataselection.html)).
 Therefore, it may be necessary to transform the image dataset into a format supported by ilastik.
+Moreover, in order to reuse an ilastik project in different datasets, it will be necessary to use the same settings in the format transformation step to pre-process the input data.

 1. Run the **Format transformation** macro (Plugins>NeuroMol Lab>G-ratio>Format Transformation)
 2. Select the directory containing the image dataset to be transformed